The Nautical Archaeology Digital Library

 - develop visualization tools to share our scholarly work to a as wide as possible audience.

-This project is a collaborative effort of researchers in Texas A&M University’s Center for the Study of Digital Libraries (CSDL) and the J. Richard Steffy Ship Reconstruction Laboratory (ShipLAB).
-It draws its materials from the extensive collection of artifacts gathered from a shipwreck in Portugal, as well as the extensive archives collected at the ShipLAB during field studies over the past two decades.
+This project started as a collaborative effort of researchers from the Texas A&M University’s Center for the Study of Digital Libraries (CSDL) and the J. Richard Steffy Ship Reconstruction Laboratory (ShipLAB).
+It originally drew its materials from the extensive collection of artifacts gathered from the Pepper Wreck in Portugal, as well as the extensive archives collected at the ShipLAB during field studies over the past two decades.
+We hope that NADL expands around the world by creating new nodes, always devoted to enhance the ethical principals of archaeology and fighting treasure hunting.

-as mentioned above, this material is based upon work supported by the National Science Foundation under Grant No. IIS-0534314 (2006-2009).
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or Texas A&M University.